 The very act of planning is often as important as the resulting plan.
 There are any number of tactics you might choose for your marketing plan.
 What is important, however, is you market consistently, using a plan to hold yourself accountable.
 A consistent method is important to the overall success of your marketing efforts.

 Too often, we treat marketing like a hand tool pulled out of the box only when needed.
 Marketing, however, is not a part-time activity or something to be used because business seems a little slow.
 Effective marketing is a mindset, a constant preoccupation for the successful travel professional intent on growing their business.

 The experienced marketer is always thinking about marketing opportunities.
 If you are not marketing, not only are you not growing, but you’re probably losing ground.
 Marketing is not just about the acquisition of new clients, it is also about the retention of your existing clients.
 Marketing is the engine that both maintains your business and drives your travel practice forward.

 How to choose appropriate tactics?
 Don’t feel obligated to jump into any particular tactic just because others seem to be using them.
 Social media is a good example.
-While I think Facebook and Twitter definitely have a place in some agents’ marketing plans, those tactics are certainly not for every agent.
-Even more finely, two travel professionals using the same efforts, such as Twitter, may use them completely differently.
+While I think Facebook, Instagram and Twitter definitely have a place in agents’ marketing plans, those tactics are certainly not the only marketing activities worthy of consideration.
+More important for most agents is getting away from their computers and desks and involving themselves in their community as real-life human beings.
+Networking, volunteering, showing up physically in your community lets people see you on a 1:1 basis and gives your travel practice a face and personality.
 Each agent must design a plan that flows with the bend of their own nature.